ackermannQ/Data_science/Covid19/README.md

 *	Patients infected with covid-19 have higher leucocyte, monocyte et platelets (+ eosinophils) rate than regular individuals ;
   *	H0 = These average rates are EQUALS between people tested positive and negative to covid-19.

-Result : Rejected, because patients with a more common decease also get significantly higher rates, not exclusively covid-19 patients.
+X : Not relevant because it was not an hypothesis needed to be tested.

 Hematocrit | Hemoglobin | Platelets | MPV | Red blood Cells | Lymphocytes | MCHC | Leukocytes | Basophils | MCH | Eosinophils | MCV | Monocytes | RDW